decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 The details of signing and publishing of the governance file are not contained within this specification.
 Use of this specification must be accompanied by a profile of containing the specifics of both signing and publishing.

+Profiles must indicate the following things:
+### Method of signing
-Signing must be done with a key associated with the `author` of the document.
+The document MUST be signed with a key associated with the `author` of the document.
+The profile specifies what signing method and format is to be use within ecosystems that use the profile.
+### Hosting
+The profile specifies any restrictions on where the document is hosted.
+Documents MUST be hosted someplace with a URI.
+Access to the URI may be public, or may require authentication or access control of some kind.
+The profile must indicate any included methods of access control and how to gain access.

 # Example Interop Profile